Fungal skin infections are common throughout much of the natural world.

-This article explains how to recognize different fungal infections as well as how to treat a fungal infection on the skin.
+This article explains how to recognize different fungal infections and how to treat a fungal infection on the skin.

-These type of infections are most likely to develop in damp areas of the body, such as the feet or armpits.
+These types of infections are most likely to develop in damp areas of the body, such as the feet or armpits.
 Here are some of them:

 Or commonly called athlete’s foot, this is probably the most common fungal infection as it is thought that around seven in ten people have tinea pedis at some point in their lives.